 But let’s be clear – starting a bedtime routine is just a cue!
 Newborns won’t know the difference between day and night until 8-9 weeks from their due date.
 But starting with small steps (like the routine!) can help cue them.
 The bedtime routine for newborns is exactly the same for babies, minus the fact that you’ll be helping them fall asleep!

 For babies 4 months+ we’re shifting the expectation that they need you to fall asleep to, they can put themselves to sleep independently within 10 minutes.

 The entire bedtime routine from start to finish should last around 30 minutes.

 The whole purpose of the bedtime routine is not to get them to go to sleep, but it’s just to get them ready to get into their bed to go to sleep.

 If your bedtime routine is longer than 30 minutes, your little one could become quite overtired and frustrated with the process.
 Here’s an example of an ideal routine.

 Book (2-5 minutes)

-After bath, I want you to pick them up, wrap them in a towel, slip on a diaper, sit down with them and feed them in their room, instantly.
-There really is nothing better than a clean, naked baby, so enjoy this time together!
-Enjoying this awake and alert feed with your baby is one of the simple joys I looked forward to after a long day!
+After the bath, I want you to pick them up, wrap them in a towel, slip on a diaper, sit down with them and feed them in their room, right away.
+There really is nothing better than a clean, naked baby, so enjoy this time together.
+Enjoying this awake and alert feed with your baby is one of the simple joys I looked forward to after a long day.

 Once the feed is over, we’ll do our lotion and jammies.
 This is also a great opportunity for you to start brushing those teeth that are popping in.